-The traditional method to analyze seismic attenuation develops in 3 phases:
+The standard method to analyze seismic attenuation is divided into three steps:

-- a. determination of the soil elastic method (V_S, V_P, density and thickness) - b. determination of the attenuation curve (attenuation coefficient depending on the frequency)

-c. inversion or modelling of the attenuation curve or modelling of the observed attenuation curve, once fixed (see point a) the elastic part (i.e. the soil model Vs, VP, density and thickness).
+- a. determination of the main site parameters (elastic values and geometry $V_S$ , $V_P$ , density and thickness) - b. determination of the attenuation curve (attenuation coefficients as a function of frequency) - c. inversion or forward modelling of the obtained attenuation curve (after having fixed (see point a) the elastic part, i.e. the soil model VS, VP, density and thickness.